danielendeg/nugetpackageupdate/specs/DICOM/DICOMCast/Dicom-cast failures and retry.md

 ### **Fhir side errors**

 These errors are errors that we get from the FHIR server when we either try to retrieve an existing resource to modify it or when we make a transaction to update/create resources.
 Since they are errors that are on the FHIR side, most of them can be resolved by manually fixing something in the FHIR server.
-Since the dicom file does not need to be changed for this to be fixed, the changes would never get captured in the change log so unless the user deletes and reuploads the dicom file the change feed entry would not be processed again.
+Since the dicom file does not need to be changed for this to be fixed, the changes would never get captured in the change log so unless the user deletes and re-uploads the dicom file the change feed entry would not be processed again.

 For now we will notify users of these errors, but in the future, we would like to create a retry policy for these cases.